AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 6. Discussion

-> The following is just draft notes that need to be further edited.

 The first major initiative on the Climate Projections Roadmap for Australia is the production of next generation national-scale climate projections.
 A primary data source for those projections is the CMIP6 ensemble,